 The tactic is familiar.
 Cast doubt on the sequence of events, question the intent behind the policy, focus on Allied actions, then step back and suggest the whole thing was more complicated than it seems.
 Complication becomes a cover for downplaying.

-The extensive planning and ideological commitment behind the Holocaust are well documented, not just in Allied trials, but in Nazi records, testimonies, and internal memos.
+But the documents don’t support that.
+The planning and ideological commitment behind the Holocaust are well documented, not only in Allied trials, but also in Nazi records, testimonies, and internal papers.
 The extermination programme was not a reaction to British policy.
-It was already underway, in principle if not yet in infrastructure, before Churchill became Prime Minister.
+It was already taking shape before Churchill became Prime Minister, even if its later machinery expanded during the war.
+Trying to rewrite that chronology doesn’t clarify the past.
+It distorts it.

 What the Evidence Shows

 This isn’t just about Churchill.
 And it’s not just about Hitler.
 It’s about how history gets rewritten, not by discovering new facts, but by reshuffling old ones until the picture changes shape.
+The claims that Churchill caused the war, that Hitler wanted peace, and that the Holocaust might not have happened as described tend to follow the same method.
+Context is removed, the timeline is bent, and quotations are lifted from their setting.
+Contradictory records are brushed aside, and the result is presented as a suppressed truth.

+But the records are still there.
+And they tell a different story.
+Churchill warned about Hitler’s ambitions long before most people took them seriously.
+He opposed negotiation in May 1940 not because he wanted war, but because he believed correctly that Hitler could not be trusted and that peace, on those terms, meant subjugation.
 Hitler consistently broke treaties, concealed intentions, and escalated demands.
 His so-called peace offers were vague, self-serving, and fundamentally incompatible with any lasting security for Britain or Europe.
 There was no credible diplomatic path that left Nazi Germany dominant on the continent and Europe free.

 The Holocaust was not a glitch in the system.
 It was part of the system.
 Hitler’s racial ideology and territorial goals required mass displacement and mass murder.
 His words and policies said so plainly.
 Recasting Churchill as the aggressor doesn’t just misrepresent a decision.
 It rearranges the moral coordinates of the war.